-(a) supervise the implementation of this Chapter and its further elaboration; and

-(b) consider issues regarding financial services that are referred to it by a Party, including ways to further integrate financial services sectors between the Parties.
+- (a) supervise the implementation of this Chapter and its further elaboration; - (b) consider issues regarding financial services that are referred to it by a Party; and - (c) participate in the dispute settlement procedures in accordance with Article 12.19.

 3. The Committee shall meet annually, or as otherwise agreed, to assess the functioning of this Agreement as it applies to financial services.
-The Committee shall inform the Joint Committee established under Article 21.1 (Joint Committee) of the results of each meeting.
+The Committee shall inform the Joint Committee established under Article 19.2 (Joint Committee) of the results of each meeting.

-ARTICLE 13.17 : CONSULTATIONS
+ARTICLE 12.17: CONSULTATIONS